jasonHYLam/TOP-Members-Only/README.md

 # TOP-Members-Only
 A silly little message board app.
 To view the author and timestamp of each message you have to join the membership.

+Admins can delete messages.

-This was a fun project that introduced me to using user authentication with PassportJS and ExpresJS.
+This was a fun project that introduced me to using user authentication with PassportJS and ExpressJS.

 Note that after signing up, you will have to log in manually.

-The membership password is `whatshouldido`
+The membership password is `whatshouldido`.
+There is no hint for admin password.

 ## What I've Learned